Sneha22SP/Azure_Capstone/README.md

  ```

+ ### Improvement

+To improve model results, we can use k-fold cross validation, we can increase time of the experiment so that we can come up with good algorithms which can be imporved the model further.
+We can also perform feature selection and engineering and also we can explore different matrics like accuracy, F1-score .

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.